CouchCMS/Documentation/src/contents/tags-reference/editable/text.md

 # type = 'text'

-Editable region of _text_ type is used to allow users to input text when only one line of text is required.<br/>
+Editable region of _text_ type is used to allow users to input text when only one line of text is required.
 For this type, Couch creates a single line textbox for data input.

 An editable region of _text_ type can be defined this way -